animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Generally, 'auto-reconnect' should only be enabled in cases where {sdg-name}'s XML namespace is used to configure and bootstrap a new, non-application {data-store-name} server added to a cluster.
-In other words, 'auto-reconnect' should not be enabled when {sdg-name} is used to develop and build a {data-store-name} application that also happens to be a peer `Cache` member of the {data-store-name} cluster.
+Generally, 'auto-reconnect' should only be enabled in cases where Spring Data for GemFire's XML namespace is used to configure and bootstrap a new, non-application GemFire server added to a cluster.
+In other words, 'auto-reconnect' should not be enabled when Spring Data for GemFire is used to develop and build a GemFire application that also happens to be a peer `Cache` member of the GemFire cluster.

 </div>

 <div class="paragraph">

-The main reason for this restriction is that most {data-store-name}
-applications use references to the {data-store-name} `Cache` or Regions in order to perform data access operations.
+The main reason for this restriction is that most GemFire applications use references to the GemFire `Cache` or Regions in order to perform data access operations.
 These references are “injected” by the Spring container into application components (such as Repositories) for use by the application.
 When a peer member is